ruyrybeyro/QtSpecem/README.md

 KNOWN BUGs

-- SHIFT 0-9 does not work due to a Qt feature, use Command 0-9 instead.
+- SHIFT 0-9 does not work in MacOS due to a Qt feature, use Command 0-9 instead.

 "Features"